shikirie/shikirie/README.md

 ### Hi, I'm Rizky 👋

 An iOS Developer Enthusiast, who's passionate and cheerful person, He likes to learn new things.
-Skilled in Swift programming and game programmingand have interest in solving end-user problem.
+Skilled in swift programming and game programming(unity) and have interest in solving end-user problem.
 He also loves anything involve with gamification and game design.
 Enjoys working collaboratively and took responsibility very seriously.

 Currently, is a learner at Apple Developer Academy @IL.
 And looking for the oportunity to work and grow as an iOS Developer.